 What is Analysis?

-Ever dissected a frog?
+Have you ever dissected a frog?
 If you did that just to cut it up, you would be guilty of cruelty.
 One dissects a frog to learn how and why things inside the frog work as they do.
 Why have two arteries here, not one?
 Generally, all analysis gets beyond mere description and into examination and explanation.

 The same principles apply to essays.
 Consider these examples, from a hypothetical final exam in the Core class: